Skip to main content

 The most common claims made by therapists insured through Oxygen fall into the following categories:

 • Complaints about the advice or services given.
-A dissatisfied patient may complain for a number of reasons, in many cases, the therapist has failed to ensure their patient understood the therapeutic process, and what it would involve.
+A dissatisfied patient may complain for a number of reasons.
+In many cases, the therapist has failed to ensure their patient understood the therapeutic process.
+In particular, what the process would involve.

 • Alleged breach of rules or regulations of the professional body.
-A patient might feel you have breached the rules and regulations of your professional body, or have not upheld standards expected by the profession.
+A patient might feel you have breached the regulations of your professional body.
+Or they may feel you have not upheld standards expected by the profession.

 • Breach of confidentiality.
-Claims can arise from alleged breaches in confidentiality, or even the mishandling or loss of documents/personal sensitive information.
+Claims can arise from alleged breaches in confidentiality.
+Or it could even be the mishandling or loss of documents/personal sensitive information.

 Online therapy

 Whether you offer counselling in-person or online, it’s vital you protect yourself with the right insurance coverage.
-Having insurance in place means that, in the event of a complaint or legal action, you receive some form of protection from being personally liable and/or legal assistance if faced with disciplinary or complaints proceedings.
+Having insurance in place means that, in the event of a complaint or legal action, you receive some form of protection.
+The right cover means you'll be protected from being personally liable.
+It can also cover legal assistance if you're faced with disciplinary or complaints proceedings.

 Real-world insight that we don't share anywhere else